Ekaterina Shutova

 computational social science and societal applications of NLP

-My research has been supported by personal grants from Innovate UK, the British Academy and the Leverhulme Trust (UK), as well as industrial funding from Google, Facebook and Deloitte.
+My research has been supported by personal grants from the ERC, Innovate UK, the British Academy and the Leverhulme Trust (UK), as well as industrial funding from Google, Meta and Deloitte.
 It has also been covered in media outlets such as the Wired magazine, the New Scientist and the Economist.

 News